riot-appstore/mm_pal/README.md

 This package is meant to be built upon.
 An example implementation is done with the [mock_if](mock_pal/mock_if.py) and the [mock_cli](mock_pal/mock_cli.py).

+The mm_cmd is based on the [cmd2](https://github.com/python-cmd2/cmd2) module is probably worth reading the [documenation](https://cmd2.readthedocs.io/en/latest/).

 ## Useful commands